Lois Lane: Earth-Two version

-In 2005's Infinite Crisis miniseries, it was revealed that the Earth-Two Lois Lane Kent, along with Superboy, Alexander Luthor Jr., and Superman, have been watching the events of the post-Crisis DC Universe from their pocket dimension.
-Out of the four observers, she is the only one who still believes that the new universe is just going through a rough patch; Superboy-Prime and Alexander Luthor Jr. are convinced that Earth is utterly corrupt, and Kal-L is slowly becoming swayed to their way of thinking.
-This version of Lois is frail, and dying for reasons not explicitly revealed, though possibly connected to her octogenarian status.
-This was the main reason for Kal-L's determination to restore Earth-Two, as he believed that Lois' health would recover once back on her proper Earth.
-Despite the restoration of Earth-Two, Lois Lane Kent died in the arms of her husband Superman regardless of Kal-L's protests that he could not let her die.
-After Kal-L died at the hands of Superboy-Prime, he commented that he finally understood Lois' final words "It's... not... going..." as meaning that it would never end for them, and one day it would be understood that even the heroes who had been lost in the original Crisis were still out there somewhere.
-After his demise, they are shown reunited in the stars, while their bodies are buried on Earth alongside Kon-El's, who gave his life to stop Superboy-Prime's attempts to restore his Earth.
+In 2005's Infinite Crisis miniseries, it is revealed that the Earth-Two Lois Lane Kent, along with Superboy, Alexander Luthor Jr., and Superman, have been watching the events of the post-Crisis DC Universe from their pocket dimension.
+Out of the four observers, she is the only one who still believes that the new universe is just going through a rough patch; Superboy-Prime and Alexander are convinced that Earth is corrupt, and Kal-L is slowly becoming swayed to their way of thinking.
+Kal-L is determined to restore Earth-Two and heal Lois, who is dying from an unknown illness.
+He believes that Lois' health will recover when she returns to her home universe.
+Despite the restoration of Earth-Two, Lois Lane dies in the arms of her husband Superman despite his protests that he cannot let her die.
+After Kal-L is mortally wounded by Superboy-Prime, he comments that he finally understood Lois' final words "It's... not... going..." as meaning that it would never end for them, and one day it would be understood that even the heroes who had been lost in the original Crisis were still out there somewhere.
+After his demise, Superman and Lois are shown reunited in the stars, while their bodies are buried on Earth alongside Superboy (Conner Kent), who gave his life to stop Superboy-Prime's attempts to restore his Earth.

 Lois later returns as a sinister Black Lantern with her husband in the Blackest Night crossover.
-Her first task is to kidnap Martha Kent with her spouse, and stating that she and Kal-L wish for Kal-El, Connor Kent, and Martha, to be reunited with Jonathan Kent in death.
+Her first task is to kidnap Martha Kent with her spouse and stating that she and Kal-L wish for Kal-El, Conner Kent, and Martha, to be reunited with Jonathan Kent in death.
 She proved unable to deal with the resourcefulness of Martha Kent, and was set ablaze by the widow, but kept regenerating until Krypto intervened, ripping the black ring out of her hand and preventing regeneration for long enough to allow Superman and Conner Kent to destroy the Black Lantern powerhouses attacking Smallville, and reaching town to aid others unhindered.
 Black Lantern Lois later appears to Power Girl, claiming that she has escaped the ring's corrupting influence, and needs her help.
 This was just a ploy to get close enough to her husband's body, which was being held in the JSA headquarters after his black ring had been removed.
-Black Lantern Lois "sacrifices" herself by removing her ring and giving it to Kal-L, restoring him to full undead status, and causing her own body to become inert.
+Black Lantern Lois sacrifices herself to resurrect Kal-L by giving her ring to him.